 The defendant can’t appeal a settlement.
 The defendant can appeal a judgment — which could easily tie up your money.

 Many plaintiffs who settle their cases later experience buyer’s remorse about having had “their day in court.”
 Of course, this hindsight is viewed through rose-colored glasses.
-They quickly forget the stress that the uncertainty of their lawsuits injected into their lives.
-They become much more optimistic about what their chances were at trial.
+They quickly forget the stress that the uncertainty of their lawsuit injected into their life.
+They become much more optimistic about what their chances are at trial.
 The risk of recovering nothing from their lawsuit is ignored now that the risk has been removed.

 On the positive side, winning big at trial can be euphoric.
-You feel vindicated, relieved, and you act like you “knew you would win all along.”
+You feel vindicated and relieved and act like you “knew you would win all along.”
 Holding an arrogant insurance company or major corporation accountable that refused to make you a decent settlement offer feels great.
-This brings me to the ultimate point of my article — trial should be reserved for those times when the defendant is totally unreasonable.
+This brings me to the ultimate point of my article — trial should be reserved for when the defendant is unreasonable.

-Cases involving liability and/or causation issues are particularly difficult to settle when the damages are large.
-If you have $1,000,000.00 in damages, but the defendant has a chance to pay you nothing at trial, coming to a consensus on a reasonable settlement figure may be impossible.
-From your standpoint, you can’t afford a low settlement offer due to medical bills, lost wages and the chance of being fully compensated with a win at trial.
-From the defendant’s standpoint, why pay a large settlement when it may not have to pay anything after trial?
-When the stakes are particularly high, even when the amount of damages (should you win) is not hotly contested, a win-it-all or lose-it-all case may be impossible to settle.
-These are the types of cases that really should be tried.
+Cases involving liability or causation issues are particularly difficult to settle when the damages are large.
+If you have $1,000,000.00 in damages, but the defendant can pay you nothing at trial, reaching a reasonable settlement figure may be impossible.
+From your standpoint, you can’t afford a low settlement offer due to medical bills, lost wages, and the chance of being fully compensated with a win at trial.
+From the defendant’s standpoint, why pay a large settlement when they may not have to pay anything at trial?
+When the stakes are particularly high, even when the damages (should you win) are not hotly contested, a win-it-all or lose-it-all case may be impossible to settle.

 In cases where liability and causation are not at issue (there are cases where defendants will admit these things before trial) and the only issue is the amount of your damages, the possibility for a fair settlement is much greater.
-When the defendant knows that it is going to have to pay something after trial, and the only issue is how much, the case should settle.
-These types of cases should not be tried unless the defendant is completely unreasonable in evaluating your damages.
-The good news for you is that should your defendant prove to be unreasonable, you have the benefit of going into trial knowing that you should win something, and you are really only gambling on the amount of the win.
+When the defendant knows that he or she will have to pay something at trial, and the only issue is how much, the case should settle.
+These cases should not be tried unless the defendant’s insurance company is completely unreasonable in evaluating your damages.
+The defense will likely file an “offer to confess” to hedge their bets on what dollar amount the jury will award.
+The good news is that should your defendant be unreasonable, you can go to trial knowing that you should win something, and you are only gambling on the winning amount.

 Be Reasonable

-Thankfully, most parties to lawsuits will act reasonably (at some point) when evaluating their odds of success at trial and the amount of damages at issue.
-This is why the majority of civil cases settle.
-As long as you are being reasonable, you should have no regrets about your decision, whether it be to settle or go trial.
+Thankfully, most parties to lawsuits will act reasonably (at some point) when evaluating their odds of success at trial and the dollar amounts at issue.
+This is why the majority of civil cases are settled.
+As long as you are reasonable, you should have no regrets about your decision, whether to settle or go to trial.